hayakzan/yeetsh/README.md

 A custom, simple shell with a horrible name.

-IN PROGRESS: only two simple commands, 'exit' and 'cd' are supported at the moment.
+IN PROGRESS: only two commands, 'exit' and 'cd' are supported at the moment.